WorkSpaceMan/jxp/docs/advanced.md

 ]
 ```

+### AllowDiskUse

+To enable allowDiskUse, add `?allowDiskUse=true` as a query parameter to the calling url.

 ## Bulk Writes

 You can bulk writes through the `/bulkwrite/<modelname>` endpoint.
 Note that authorisation works a little differently - the user must have permissions to Create, Edit, Update and Read.